Spiritual abuse and religious abuse are types of abuse.

 however, to leave an abusive setting may require external support from a trusted friend, abuse

 hotline worker, or a psychotherapist.
-It is not easy for people to break long-term ties.
+It is not easy for people to break long-term ties to religious or spiritual communities.

 In addition to general medical services for bodily harm, psychotherapy may be needed to recover from a range of symptoms or conditions such as those suggested above.
 In some cases, clinicians may also be members of the same faith tradition as the person who has been harmed.
 Also, pastoral counseling may be a viable option.